the-crypt-keeper/tldw/README.md

 - [Mikupad](https://github.com/lmg-anon/mikupad) - Because I'm not going to write a whole new frontend for non-chat writing.
 - The people who have helped me get to this point, and especially for those not around to see it(DT & CC).

+### Security Disclosures
+1. Information disclosure via developer print debugging statement in `chat_functions.py` - Thank you to @luca-ing for pointing this out!
+    - Fixed in commit: `8c2484a`

 ------------

 #### And because Who doesn't love a good quote or two?
 (Particularly relevant to this material/LLMs)